Language Prompt for Autonomous Driving: Method

 \section{Method}

-Given multi-frame multi-view images and a prompt, the goal of our new task is to track the described object.
-It requires not just temporal association across frames, but also a comprehensive alignment of cross-modal semantics.
-To accomplish these two objectives, we propose PromptTrack, an end-to-end framework.
+Given multi-frame multi-view images and a natural language prompt, our goal is to track the described object.
+To accomplish this, we propose PromptTrack, an end-to-end framework.
 It modifies the query-based method PF-Track~\cite{pang2023standing} to adapt to the prompt input.
 Fig.~\ref{fig:method} shows the overall pipeline of PromptTrack.
-Note that PF-Track PF-Track incorporates a past reasoning branch and a future reasoning branch which are based on the decoded queries.
+Note that PF-Track incorporates a past reasoning branch and a future reasoning branch which are based on the decoded queries.
 These branches aim to refine tack prediction using cached historical queries and improve cross-frame query propagation using motion localization prediction, respectively.
 In addition to these two branches, we propose a new prompt reasoning branch to predict the prompt-referred tracks.
-In the following, we will introduce PromptTrack details.